-Some of the most common bus accident injuries that can lead to compensation include:
+Some of the most common injuries from accidents involving buses that can lead to compensation include:

 Again, no matter what type of injury you’ve suffered, we could help you claim if the accident was not your fault.

-When calculating compensation for personal injuries from a bus accident or bus crash your solicitor will have to take account of two factors, these are general damages and special damages (explained further here).
+When calculating compensation for personal injuries from a bus accident your solicitor will have to take account of two factors, these are general damages and special damages (explained further here).

 To put briefly, general damages would be paid out in a successful claim for the pain and suffering and loss of amenity due to the bus accident.

 Special damages in a successful claim would be paid out for financial losses the bus accident has caused.
 To sum up, if you’re eligible, you could claim bus accident compensation claim may take into account factors such as:

 - The severity of your physical injuries;